-1. In the Web Client, click the menu icon in the Global Navigation Bar.
+1. In the Web Client, click the Syntellis icon in the Navigation bar.
 From the Area menu, select System Administration.

-2. From the Navigation panel, select Tools > Security Manager.
+2. From the Navigation menu, select Tools > Security Manager.

 NOTE: The Security Manager is only available to administrators, subsystem administrators, and users with the Administer Security permission.